Jump to:

 Before that entraña was typically pooled with other beef offal - its name being sufficient reason.

-- The best way to cook outside skirt is to sear it briefly and evenly on each side over a very hot grill.
-This simple treatment yields amazing results – a crispy, flavor loaded outside and a tender and juicy inside.
-Choose charcoal grill over gas grill for more flavorful meat.
-You can also use a bit of chimichurry as a marinade before grilling.
+This simple treatment yields amazing results - a crispy, flavor loaded outside and a tender and juicy inside.
+Choose a charcoal grill over a gas one to impart even more flavor to the meat.

 - Always begin by making the chimichurri sauce.
 It needs a little bit of time for its flavors to develop and if you so choose, you can use part of it to marinate the steak.